ethereum-boilerplate/ethereum-boilerplate/README.md

 ![coin](https://user-images.githubusercontent.com/78314301/138758957-b685a719-64a7-4e54-b103-7331f50d63ce.gif)

 ⛓ `<CoinPrice />` : Displays the price of the token specified in the settings.
 Uses Moralis Web3API (does not require an active web3 provider).
-Easily customizable, you can add other networks

 **Options**:
 - props (optional): networks to display.
 Added by default: polygon, eth, bsc and avalanche.